 These features are great, but you do make some compromises when buying on a budget.
 One of the main issues to look out for with the Bellemain is that it makes a massive mess, with grounds often spilling out regularly.

 We end with another grinder that conveniently fits directly in the AeroPress.
 The Porlex Mini Stainless Steel Coffee Grinder is a manual coffee grinder that’s compact enough to be easily stored away at the end of a brewing session, or even taken with you in travel.
 It can handle coarse to fine grinds, so it’s versatile enough to fit the needs of most users.

 Despite the solid build of the grinder’s body, however, there is a durability concern.
 The handle itself is oversized, which is good for ease of use, but also seems to make it vulnerable.
 It loosens very easily, promoting a fragile feel.

 The grinder is also the smallest we’ve seen to this point.
 Since it’s designed with travel in mind, that’s not entirely a bad thing.
 However, it does raise value concerns.
 Though it performs virtually identically to the last hand grinder we saw, this unit produces less volume at a significantly higher price.

 Our reviews and buyer’s guide have come to an end, and we hope that you’ve gotten a clear idea of what you want.
-If not, there are two picks that have broad appeal to the two main categories of buyers.
+If not, two of our picks have a broad appeal to most buyers.
 If you want the best product you can get your hands on regardless of what it costs, you’ll probably take special notice of our top choice, the Baratza Encore Conical Burr Coffee Grinder.
 However, if you need to factor in your budget as well, our best for the money pick, the Bellemain Burr Coffee Grinder, is another enticing choice.
 By combining quality and value, this grinder gives you premium features at an affordable price.